asilkro/CourseTracker/CourseTracker.Maui/README.md

 1. Add a new course.
 	1. While creating the course, assign it the term via the dropdown.
 		1. A course supports a maximum of 2 assessments.
-		1. A course supports alerting for the start and end dates 3 and 1 days before.
+		1. A course supports alerting on 3 and 1 days before the start and end dates.
 		1. Course notes are required for sharing functionality.
 1. Add a new assessment.
 	1. While creating the assessment, assign it to the appropriate course via the dropdown.
-		1. An assessment supports alerting for the start and end (due) dates 3 and 1 days before.
+		1. An assessment supports alerting on 3 and 1 days before the start and end(due) dates.

 #### Deletion Notes
 - When removing a term, all courses and assessments associated with that term will be removed as well.